5 Sustainable Engagement Rings That Outshine Conflict Diamonds Any Day

 Now, these are cool.
 Scientists are able to create larger and larger genuine-looking diamonds through just one sliver of a diamond.
 And no one will ever be able to tell the difference.
 Lab-grown diamonds will also save you money, as lab-grown options can cost 30% less than mined alternatives.

 FYI: A common lab-grown diamond alternative is a ring made from moissanite, which actually sparkles more.
 This differs from other lab-grown alternatives because they also contain silica in addition to carbon.
 A moissanite ring is your best bet if you want your stone to look as close to a diamond as possible.

 3. Gemstone Rings

-These gemstones come from smaller mines than diamonds, so they have less of an impact on the planet.
+These gemstones come from smaller mines than diamonds, so they have.
 Keep an eye out for fair trade businesses as well.
 And if you and your partner are into zodiac signs, this is a great chance to get your birthstone.

 4. Secondhand Engagement Rings

 This is maybe the most sustainable ring you can get proposed to with.
 Why perpetuate the creation cycle of engagement rings when so many already exist?

 Here are some great places to buy gorgeous secondhand engagement rings if your grandma is holding onto hers:

 - Etsy has vintage and vintage-style rings from $16 to $6,000.